-In normal circumstances university staff, such as lecturers and those mentioned earlier, do not meet the requirements for a Standard or Enhanced DBS Check.
-Now, you may be asking why University lecturers don’t need them, yet Primary and Secondary school staff do.
+In normal circumstances, university staff, such as lecturers and those mentioned earlier, do not meet the requirements for a Standard or Enhanced DBS Check.
+Now, you may be asking why University lecturers don’t need them, yet other people working in education such as Primary and Secondary school staff do.

 Need a DBS Check?